henryharan/entropy/README.md

 optional arguments:
   -h, --help            show this help message and exit -b {1,2}, --brand {1,2}
-                        Choose the brand of IP webcamera.
+                        Choose the brand of IP Webcamera.
 1 - represents Netwave, 2 - represents GoAhead.
   -o OUTPUTFILE, --output OUTPUTFILE
                         Output into path you input.
 The default path in dir